MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/defender-xdr-entra-mto.md

 ## Managing the lifecycle and access of a SOC user

 Microsoft Entra provides the controls needed to govern the lifecycle of a SOC user and to securely provide access to the resources they need.
-In this document the term source tenant refers to where the SOC users originate and authenticate against.
+In this document, the term source tenant refers to where the SOC users originate and authenticate against.
 Target tenant refers to the tenant that they are investigating when there is an incident.
-An organization will likely have several target tenants due to mergers and acquisitions, aligning tenants with business units, aligning tenants with geos, etc.
+An organization will likely have several target tenants due to mergers and acquisitions, aligning tenants with business units, and aligning tenants with geos.

 ### Lifecycle control